 Some countries have lower water and food quality regulations.
-Therefore, a common surprise visiting local street markets is food poisoning.
+Therefore visiting local street markets poses travel health concerns around food contamination.

 The meat sold by vendors on the streets may smell delicious, but make sure it is thoroughly cooked and cleaned.
 There could be bacteria, viruses, or parasites inside because of low-level cleanliness during the transportation or preparation process.